dribdat/dribdat/README.md

 For a full migration command reference, run `python manage.py db --help`.

+If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, usually the fix is to drop the migration history table, and again `db init .. db migrate .. db upgrade`.
+You can do this in your database client, or with a line like this in the case of Heroku:

+`heroku pg:psql -c "drop table alembic_version" -a my-dribdat-instance`

 ## Credits

 Developed by [Oleg Lavrovsky](http://datalets.ch) based on Steven Loria's [flask-cookiecutter](https://github.com/sloria/cookiecutter-flask).
 With thanks to the Swiss communities for [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) for their many contributions, and to [Swisscom](http://swisscom.com) via F. Wieser and M.-C. Gasser for conceptual inputs and financial support of the first release of this project.